• Skip to main content

 The Turkish and Islamic Arts Museum offers clues about the cultural changes that Islamic States and Turks have undergone in history.
 Seeing this rich collection is a unique experience for those interested in history.

-Turkish and Islamic Art Museum entrance fee is 100 Turkish Liras as of 2023.
+Turkish and Islamic Art Museum entrance fee is 17 Euros as of 2024.
 Istanbul Museum Pass is valid in this museum.
-Information on ticket prices was last updated on January 6, 2023.
+The information on the ticket price was last updated on May 14, 2024.

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I recommend you to visit the official website of the Museum and review the latest situation.